hpssjellis/rabbit-r1-personal-companion-unboxing/README.md

 This Github was Started Jan 10th, 2024

-## Add an issue of something to test on the R1
+## Anyone can Add an issue to this Github of something to test on the R1
 (I will not be able to run all tests)